 At a glance

 - The main source of noise is road traffic.
 Rail traffic is particularly relevant at night.
-Overall, aircraft noise plays only a minor role.
+Considering the area where people are affected, aircraft noise plays only a minor role.

 - Noise that exceeds exposure limits can lead to health problems.

 Traffic noise affects the lives of a large number of people in Germany and can have severe effects on health.
 Noise adversely affects the quality of life and can promote cardiovascular diseases, lead to cognitive impairment, have a negative impact on the sleep quality and be associated with mental disorder.
 For additional information on the health effects of environmental noise, see the publication UMID 1/2016 (in German only).

 In 2018, the World Health Organization (WHO)published new guidelines on environmental noise for the European Region.
 These guidelines include source-specific recommendations for different types of transport.
 Herein, the WHO recommends that the noise exposure from road traffic should not exceed a mean level of 53 decibels (dB(A)) during the day and 45 dB(A) at night to avoid adverse consequences on health.
 According to the lowest available values used in noise mapping for measuring noise pollution, the values 55 dB(A) during the day and 50 dB(A) at night were used as threshold values for the indicator.

 According to the 2017 noise mapping, about 10.9 million people around major traffic routes, major airports and agglomerations were affected by traffic noise above 50 decibels (dB(A)) at night.
 During the day, around 15.8 million people were exposed to traffic noise exceeding 55 dB(A).
 This means that 13.2 % of the German population was affected by night-time noise, and 19.1 % by daytime noise.